Stempniak scores twice, Hurricanes down Canadiens 4-1

 Carolina, undefeated in regulation time in nine straight games (6-0-3), is five points out of the final wild-card spot in the Eastern Conference with 10 regular-season games left.

+''The guys know what's on the line,'' Carolina coach Bill Peters said of the playoff picture. ''This is the most important time of the season.
+We still believe and we're going to keep going about our business.''

-Alex Galchenyuk scored the lone goal for Montreal.
+Alex Galchenyuk scored the lone goal for Montreal, which had its lead atop the Atlantic Division shrink to one point over Ottawa.
 Carey Price stopped 19 of 22 shots.

+''Our effort and focus were unacceptable,'' Canadiens coach Claude Julien said. ''We weren't on our game.
+We were chasing the puck all night.
+Hard to win games when that happens.''

 The Hurricanes took a 2-1 lead with 39 seconds remaining in the second period when Stempniak's seemingly harmless backhand shot took a big deflection off Alexei Emelin's skate and skipped past Price.